Accounting | Law | Marketing & Public Relations | Media | Legends

 Notable achievements: Blocked by Kasim Reed on Twitter.
 Attacked by President Trump.

-Jeff Genthner is the senior vice president and general manager of the Sinclair-owned regional networks FOX Sports South, FOX Sports Carolinas, FOX Sports Tennessee, and FOX Sports Southeast.
-A 40-year industry veteran, Genthner played a pivotal role in developing FOX Sports South into the nation’s largest regional sports network; under his leadership the networks have garnered 93 Emmy Awards and numerous other national awards.
-A native of Cold Spring Harbor, New York, Genthner began his career in 1980 at SportsChannel New York, where he served in a variety of roles including programming, marketing, and producer on New York Yankees and New York Islanders telecasts.
+Jeff Genthner is the senior vice president and general manager of the Sinclair-owned regional networks Bally Sports South and Bally Sports Southeast.
+A 42-year industry veteran, Genthner played a pivotal role in developing Bally Sports South/Southeast (formerly FOX Sports South/Southeast) into the nation’s largest regional sports network.
+Under his leadership the networks have garnered over 100 Emmy Awards and numerous other national awards for production and marketing excellence.
+A native of Cold Spring Harbor, New York, Genthner began his career in 1980 at SportsChannel New York and has launched or managed eight regional sports networks.

 Education: Michigan State University